 1. Define Your Tech Needs:

-- How will technology enable and enhance those functions?
+• How will investments-outpace-u-s-manufacturing-workforce-readiness-new-report-finds-yahoo-finance/”>technology enable and enhance those functions?

 2. Prioritize Development: